gargi-kale/Playlist_recommendation/README.md

 Acousticness: A confidence measure from 0.0 to 1.0 of whether the track is acoustic.
 The closer to 1, the more acoustic the track.

 Taking these features of a new input song, the song is recommended two of the three playlists.
 My model has an accuracy of 0.87.
-This model can be extended to more data and used to classify songs more accurately.
+This model can be extended to more data and can be used to recommend more number of playlists.